friedkiwi/netcrypt/README.md

 # netcrypt
 A proof-of-concept packer for .NET executables, designed to provide a starting point to explain the basic principles of runtime packing.

-It is a full implementation of a simple .NET PE file packer, which doesn't use native code.
+It is a full implementation of a simple .NET PE file packer, which doesn't use native code, and with (almost) no noticeable delay during the unpacking phase of the application.

 It can perform the following tasks:
 * pack itself
 * packing files packed by itself (up to four layers of packing are tested)
 * automagically resolve dependencies of the packed EXE
+* target multiple .NET versions (new!)

 The following downsides/problems are known:
 * output files are quite big